nightbot/docs/setup.md

 This can also be done by using the [!regulars command](https://docs.nightbot.tv/commands/regulars).

-### Song Request
+### Song Requests

-Song Request is the ability for music in your stream to go into viewers hands.
+Song Requests is the ability for music in your stream to be chosen by the viewers.

-A personal playlist is provided as a backup song list if the queue happens to run out of requests.
-Alternatively, Monstercat songs can also be used rather than your personal playlist.
+A personal playlist is provided as a "backup song list" if the queue runs out of songs.
+We provide a default selection of songs to get you started, but you can build your own.

-For more information about Song Request see the [AutoDJ](https://nightbot.tv/song_requests) page and [AutoDJ Guide](https://docs.nightbot.tv/control-panel/autodj).
+For more information see the [Song Requests](https://nightbot.tv/song_requests) page and [Song Requests Guide](https://docs.nightbot.tv/control-panel/song-requests).

 ### Spam Filters